 Sample ePortfolio Syllabus w/ Digital Tracks

-- FWP Eportfolio Syllabus: Syllabus created in summer 2020 with work from Digital Literacy Mentors Peter Berge and Hailee Sattavara that includes detailed instructions and lesson plans for having students create eportfolios with either a visual or audio track.
+- FWP Eportfolio Syllabus: Syllabus created in summer 2020 with work from Digital Literacy Mentors PS Berge and Hailee Sattavara that includes detailed instructions and lesson plans for having students create eportfolios with either a visual or audio track.

 Resources for Teaching Digital Literacy

 - HATS from Purdue OWL: basic concepts about document design/website design